ULHPC/tutorials/advanced/Python/README.md

 **QUESTIONS**

-* Which execution is faster between `numpy` code (example3.py) and `naïve` code (example1.py) ?
+* Which execution is faster between *numpy* code (example3.py) and *naïve* code (example1.py) ?
-* Why do you think that numpy is not powerful as attended ?
+* Why do you think that numpy is not as powerful as intended ?
 Which parameter can we change to compare the performances ?

 ## Create virtual environment to switch between several versions of a package

 Here comes a very specific case.
-Sometimes you have to use tools which depends on a specific version of a package.
+Sometimes you have to use tools which depend on a specific version of a package.
 You probably don't want to uninstall and reinstall the package with `pip` each time you want to use one tool or the other.

-Virtualenv allows you to create several environments which will contains their own list of Python packages.
+Virtualenv allows you to create several environments which will contain their own list of Python packages.
 The basic usage is to **create one virtual environment per project**.

 In this tutorial we will create a new virtual environment for the previous code in order to install a different version of numpy and check the performances of our code with it.

 First of all, install `virtualenv` package using pip:

 ```
+(access)$> si
-(node_001)$> pip install --user virtualenv
+(iris-001)$> pip install --user virtualenv
 ```

 Now you can create your environment for this project.
 Name it `numpy12`.

 ```
-(access)$> cd tutorials/advanced/Python/example3/
+(iris-001)$> cd ~/tutorials/advanced/Python/example3/
-(access)$> virtualenv numpy12
+(iris-001)$> virtualenv numpy12
 ```

 So now you should be able to active this environment with this `source` command.
 Please notice the `(numpy12)` present in your prompt that indicates that the `numpy12` environment is active.

 ```
-(access)$> source numpy12/bin/activate
+(iris-001)$> source numpy12/bin/activate
-(numpy12)(access)$>
+(numpy12)(iris-001)$>
 ```

 **QUESTIONS**

 * Using `pip freeze`, what are the modules available before the activation of your virtual environment ?
 * What are the module available after ?
 * What version of python is used inside the virtual environment ?
 Where is it located ?
-(You can use `which` command)
+(You can use `which` command.)

-To exit a virtual environment, just exits with `Ctrl-D` or run the `deactivate` command.
+To exit a virtual environment run the `deactivate` command.

 So now, we can install a different numpy version inside our virtual environment.
-Check that the version installed correspond to numpy 1.12.
+Check that the version installed corresponds to numpy 1.12.

 ```
-(access)$> source numpy12/bin/activate
+(iris-001)$> source numpy12/bin/activate
-(numpy12)(access)$> pip install numpy==1.12
+(numpy12)(iris-001)$> pip install numpy==1.12
-(numpy12)(access)$> python -c "import numpy as np; print np.__version__"
+(numpy12)(iris-001)$> python -c "import numpy as np; print np.__version__"
-(numpy12)(access)$> deactivate
+(numpy12)(iris-001)$> deactivate
-(access) python -c "import numpy as np; print np.__version__"
+(iris-001) python -c "import numpy as np; print np.__version__"
 ```

 Now you can adapt your script to load the right virtualenv and compare the performance of different versions of numpy.

 **QUESTIONS**

 * Check the size of numpy12 folder.
 Why is it so big ?
-What does it contains ?
+What does it contain ?

 ## Compile your code in C language

 C language is known to be very powerful and to execute faster.
 It has to be compiled (typically using GCC compiler) to be executed.
-There exists many tools that can convert your Python code to C code to benefits from his performances (**Cython**, **Pythran**, ...).
+There exist many tools that can convert your Python code to C code to benefit from its performances (**Cython**, **Pythran**, ...).

-The goal of this part is to adapt our naïve and use **Pythran** tool to convert it to C code.
-This code will be then imported as a standard Python module and executed.
+The goal of this part is to adapt our naïve code and use the **Pythran** tool to convert it to C code.
+This code will then be imported as a standard Python module and executed.

-The code can be found under `tutorials/advanced/Python/example4.py`.
+The code can be found under `tutorials/advanced/Python/example4/example4.py`.

 * Open the `example4.py` file
-* Referring to [Pythran documentation](https://github.com/serge-sans-paille/pythran), add a comment before the `standard_deviation` function to help pythran to convert your python function in a C one.
+* Referring to [Pythran documentation](https://github.com/serge-sans-paille/pythran), add a comment before the `standard_deviation` function to help pythran to convert your python function into a C one.
-** Parameter should be a list of float
+  * Parameter should be a list of float
-** Function name should be `standard_dev`
+  * Function name should be `standard_dev`

 ```
 #code to insert in example4.py